groua7/NESSUS-VUL-SCANNING-from_Zero_to_Hero/README.md

 sudo dpkg -i NESSUS_VERSION.deb sudo systemctl start nessusd

+###  To check if the Nessus server is running on Kali Linux, follow these steps:
+sudo systemctl status nessusd
+sudo systemctl enable nessusd
+sudo systemctl start nessusd

+### If you already have it, but you forgot your password, run these cmd in your CLI:
+sudo systemctl stop nessusd   ## to stop sudo /opt/nessus/sbin/nessuscli chpasswd ## to reset

+Login : admin
+New password:

+sudo systemctl start nessusd ### to start your machine

 On Windows / macOS:
  • Download the installer from: https://www.tenable.com/downloads/nessus
  • Follow the setup wizard